Smith Rowe already an Arsenal leader as Arteta's side lift the gloom at Chelsea | Goal.com

 The academy product scored his first Premier League goal at the weekend, and he followed that up with another here.

-It may not have been the prettiest he will ever score, but his scuffed finish from Pierre-Emerick Aubameyang’s pass was enough to earn his side all three points.
+It may not have been the prettiest he will ever score, but his scuffed finish from Pierre-Emerick Aubameyang’s pass after Kepa Arrizabalaga clawed away Jorginho's errant back-pass was enough to earn his side all three points.

 Smith Rowe, along with Bukayo Saka, represent genuine hope for Arsenal.